John Archibald Maharg

 In 1921, Meharg was recruited by Premier William Melville Martin to join the Liberal government of Saskatchewan as Minister of Agriculture.
 He did not join the Liberal Party, however, and was elected to the Saskatchewan legislature as an Independent in the 1921 general election for the district of Morse.

-A political crisis developed, however, when Premier Martin campaigned for the federal Liberal Party of Canada against a Progressive candidate in Regina thus angering the Saskatchewan Grain Growers Association which had backed the Progressive candidate.
+A political crisis developed when Premier Martin campaigned for the federal Liberal Party of Canada against a Progressive candidate in Regina, thus angering the Saskatchewan Grain Growers Association which had backed the Progressive candidate.
 Martin declared his opposition to a number of Progressive policies during the campaign leading Maharg, a Progressive supporter, to declare that the Premier had acted in bad faith and resign from Cabinet in protest.
 The split in the Martin Cabinet led to the Premier's resignation and his replacement by Charles Dunning.
 Maharg served as Leader of the Opposition until leaving politics in 1924.

 Following his political career Maharg returned to farming and also served as the Co-operative Elevator Company's representative on the provisional board of the newly formed Saskatchewan Wheat Pool.